Deceased persons: definition of period of administration

 You should normally accept that the administration ended on the date the personal representatives tell you it did.

 Detailed guidance is at CG30700 onwards.
-If there is any difficulty or dispute about the date of completion of the period of administration, submit the case to HMRC Trusts & Estates Edinburgh for advice.
+Any difficulty or dispute about the date of completion of the period of administration should be referred to HMRC Administration of Estates Cardiff for advice.